A new cruise offering from Smithsonian Journeys and PONANT

 Day 7 — Taormina, Sicily

 Poised on the Ionian Sea against a backdrop of craggy headlands, beautiful Taormina has long drawn writers and philosophers to its piazzas and winding lanes.
 Discover the town’s cathedral and the Palazzo Corvaja on a guided walking tour and visit the Greek Theater, where live performances still take place today.
-If you wish, take a longer tour of Taormina that includes an excursion to the hilltop village of Castelmola, built around an ancient fortress overlooking the city.
 Alternatively, travel to the slopes of Mount Etna, another World Heritage site, passing through historic towns and villages.
 See Etna’s inactive volcanic craters before heading to a mountainside winery with extraordinary coastal views for a tasting tour and a typical Sicilian lunch.
 (B,L,D)

 Day 8 — Syracuse and Ortigia, Sicily